Oskii/Steffy/README.md

 What is Steffy?
 ---------------------

-Steffy is a cryptocurrency designed to help the animals
+Steffy is a cryptocurrency designed to be used as a coupon for fashion purchases

-Miners of Steffy will generate a coins for a vegan charity fund which is used to help vegan initiatives
+Miners of Steffy will generate a coins for themselves, or they can buy them to get discounts on their favourite brands

 License
 -------